-POST Behavior Default: ON.
+POST Behavior Numlock Enable Enables or disables Numlock when the computer boots.
+Default: ON.
+Enable Adapter Warnings Enables the computer to display adapter warning messages during boot.
+Default: ON.
 Extend BIOS POST Time Configures the BIOS POST (Power-On Self-Test) load time.
 Default: 0 seconds.
 Fastboot Configures the speed of the UEFI boot process.
 Default: Thorough.
 Performs complete hardware and configuration initialization during boot.
 Fn Lock Options Enables or disables the Fn lock mode.
 Default: ON.
 Lock Mode Default: Lock Mode Secondary.
 Lock Mode Secondary = If this option is selected, the F1-F12 keys scan the code for their secondary functions.
 Pull Screen Logo Enabled or disabled the computer to display full screen logo if the image match screen resolution.
 Default: OFF.
 Warnings and Errors Selects an action on encountering a warning or error during boot.
 Default: Prompt on Warnings and Errors.
 Stop, prompt and wait for user input when warnings or errors are detected.
+NOTE: Errors deemed critical to the operation of the computer hardware will always halt the computer.